 JOHN BEATTY / SCIENCE PHOTO LIBRARY JOHN BEATTY / SCIENCE PHOTO LIBRARY

-African elephants (Loxodonta africana) drinking from a river.
+African elephants (Loxodonta africana) drinking at a waterhole.
 African elephants drink daily, sucking up water with their trunks and then squirting it into their mouths.
-They also enjoy bathing, covering their skin with mud for protection from the Sun.
+They also enjoy bathing in and around waterholes, covering their skin with mud for protection from the Sun.
 These social herbivores inhabit the savannah and forests of sub-Saharan Africa, living in family herds ruled by an elderly matriarch.
 They are the largest land animals, adult males reaching up to 7000 kilograms in weight.
-Photographed at the Chobe River, Botswana.
+Photographed in the Okavango Delta, Botswana.

 Model release not required.
 Property release not required.